kevwan/chatbot/readme.md

 ChatterBot - https://github.com/gunthercox/ChatterBot

 I was using `ChatterBot` at first, but it responds too slow, so I decided to implement it myself.
 Thanks to ChatterBot, great project!

+## Give a Star! ⭐

+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!